 - What's in a Name: The name "Put-in-Bay" is probably derived from our secure harbor, a place where a ship can "put into the bay" for refuge from temperamental Lake Erie storms.
 Also, a 1700's map created by the British, names the harbor "Pudding Bay" perhaps because it is shaped like a pudding bag, commonly used in the ship's galley (kitchen).

 - Perry's Victory and International Peace Memorial: The world's most massive Doric column and the country's fourth tallest National Monument, stands 352 feet high.
 Operated by the National Park Service, you can take an elevator to the top for a 360 degree view - on a clear day you can see about 55 miles with views of the islands, Cleveland, Detroit, Toledo and Ontario, Canada.
-The Monument celebrates 100 years since its construction including a ceremony on July 4, 2013 when the Masons recreate the laying of the cornerstone.
+The Monument celebrated100 years since its construction including a ceremony on July 4, 2013 where the Masons recreated the laying of the corenerstone.

 - More Ideas: Explore ruins of the historic Hotel Victory in the South Bass Island State Park, Put-in-Bay School (currently with 88 students), Lake Erie Islands Historical Museum, Ohio's oldest family owned winery: Heineman's, Saint Paul's Episcopal Church history tours, Put-in-Bay Yacht Club home of the annual Inter-Lake Yachting Association sailing races, classes for kids including: art, bible camp, eco camps, Wild Tuesdays, swimming sailing and more.
 There are over 1,700 shipwrecks in Lake Erie with over 60 being around Ohio's Lake Erie Islands.